Crystal River Inshore Fishing After Summer

 Grass Flats

-Three to five feet of turtle grass and shoal grass form a carpet across much of the inshore zone.
+3 to 5 feet of turtle grass and shoal grass form a carpet across much of the inshore zone.
 Potholes and sand lanes break the grass and function like miniature highways for trout and redfish.
 On calm mornings, wakes and subtle pushes telegraph fish sliding across these features.

 Crystal River’s limestone gives the shoreline a hard edge in many places.
 Rock bars, rubble patches, and knobby points collect baitfish and shrimp.
 Snook, mangrove snapper, and larger trout set up along shade lines, seams, and eddies that form around this structure.